hackforla/website-wiki/docs/DR/decision-records-management.md

 # Decision Records Management

-This guide provides step-by-step instructions for developers to create, update, or remove decision records.
+This guide provides step-by-step instructions for developers to create decision records.

 ## Creating a New Decision Record